Berthoud Pass

 The location of the road was shifted in 1892 by the Clear Creek County Commissioner (who also provided much of the above historical info) in order to lessen the grade.3

 1918 – The Automobile Blue Book advises tourists to avoid Berthoud Pass.
-Grand County had only appropriated $1,400 for the annual maintenance of the pass, a section extending from the top of the pass to the Eagle County line.
+Grand County had only appropriated $1,400 for the annual maintenance of the pass.
+This was for a section extending from the top of the pass to the Eagle County line.
 As a result, conditions were poor.
-The pass was also extremely narrow in spots.4
+The pass was also extremely narrow in spots.
+4

 1933 – Gravel resurfacing is completed, but the US Bureau of Public Roads begins speaking with contractors about adding a paved surface over the gravel road.6